 But when typing commands, be careful.
 Wrong commands can easily cause data loss, so if you don't have a lot of computer experience, EaseUS Partition Master is a better choice.

-By the way, there are some other links related to CHKDSD commands.
+By the way, there are some other links related to CHKDSK commands.
 Click them if you want to learn more about it:

 Disk Cleanup scans your storage devices for any unwanted temporary files and deletes them, which will improve hard drive performance.
 Here are the steps: